Travel South Yorkshire

 Travel South Yorkshire is the public transport passenger information brand used by South Yorkshire Mayoral Combined Authority.
 It was originally the public facing brand of the South Yorkshire Passenger Transport Executive before it was dissolved and merged into SYMCA in April 2023.
+In March 2026, it was announced that the Travel South Yorkshire brand would be wound down and replaced by the South Yorkshire People's Network by the end of the year.

 Infrastructure

 Travel South Yorkshire is responsible for all the bus stops, shelters and bus interchanges in the county, along with park & ride sites.
 It also is responsible for the Sheffield Supertram network infrastructure.

 Travel South Yorkshire's interchanges at Sheffield, Arundel Gate in Sheffield, Rotherham, Barnsley, Doncaster, Hillsborough and Dinnington provide information and advice about public transport in South Yorkshire.
 From these interchanges, information can be obtained and a range of multi-modal (TravelMaster) tickets can be bought from self-serve vending machines.
 Other travel passes which were previously available at 'Information Centre' desks at these interchanges are now only available from the Travel South Yorkshire website or over the phone from Traveline.